Altuve booed, nicked by pitch in spring debut for Astros

 METS 2, NATIONALS 1

-Wilson Ramos singled and homered for the Mets while catcher David Peterson, the team’s first round draft pick in 2017, allowed one hit and struck out two over two innings.
+Wilson Ramos homered and singled for the Mets while pitcher David Peterson, the team’s first-round draft pick in 2017, allowed one hit and struck out two over two innings.

 Wil Crowe, the Nationals’ second-round draft pick in 2017, gave up two hits and struck out one in two innings.